 Best Way to Grill Small Ingredients: Skewers

 Mushrooms, scallops, shrimp, and more taste incredible cooked over an open flame, but their small rounded shape means they can roll around or fall between grill grates.
 Keep everything in line with a set of sturdy kabobs.
 We like stainless-steel versions of these grill tools because they’re easy to clean, reusable, and don’t require soaking (compared to wood skewers, which are often disposable and require soaking for about 30 minutes before use so they don’t burn on the barbecue).
 Invest in a set, then try them at your next cookout using these healthy kabob recipes.

 Best Flavor-Enhancer: Silicone Brush

 Have you ever used a kitchen brush with brittle ends that break off and add strands to your recipe?
 You’re not alone.
 That is why we’ve added a silicone brush to our grill tool set so this never happens again.
-With its study bristles and easy-to-wash—and even dishwash—components, this is our new go-to for slathering on barbecue sauce and basting with marinades.
+With its sturdy bristles and easy-to-wash (even dishwasher-friendly) components, this is our new go-to for slathering on barbecue sauce and basting with marinades.
 (But be sure to mix up a new batch with the same marinade ingredients rather than using the same marinade that you used to soak raw meat to be completely food-safe.)